Expected to be a force, Nets turned out to be a farce

 IRVING EXTENSION?

 Irving is eligible for a contract extension this summer, after Durant signed one last summer.
-Despite all his missed games over the last two seasons when he wasn’t injured, the guard said he is committed to the team — and sees himself helping manage it along with Durant, owner Joe Tsai and general manager Sean Marks.
+Despite all his missed games over the last two seasons when he wasn’t injured, the guard said he is committed to the team.

 SUPPORT FOR STEVE